fatmandown/fighter-API/README.md

-# fighter-API
+# fighter-API (V1)
-Small test API using popular MMA fighters as data.
+Small example REST API built using MongoDB, Express and NodeJS.
+I wrote this some time ago and it's unlikely to be updated, but feel free to use it as a template for creating a REST API.